AxisCommunications/axis-model-zoo/scripts/auto-test-framework/larod-test/README.md

 ## How to run the code

-The ACAP application is built in a Github action, [benchmark.yml](../../../.github/workflows/benchmark.yml), and installed in different models of cameras (one for each chip).
-The results are then read by the Github action and used to update the main `README.md` of this repository.
+The ACAP application is built in a GitHub action, [benchmark.yml](../../../.github/workflows/benchmark.yml), and installed in different models of cameras (one for each chip).
+The results are then read by the GitHub action and used to update the main `README.md` of this repository.

 In [benchmark.yml](../../../.github/workflows/benchmark.yml), you can see how: